kirimaks/www-proxy-list/README.md

-Run create_proxy_list.py (or add to cron) to generate list of proxy servers.
+At first run "create_proxy_list.py" (or add to cron) to generate list of proxy servers.
 ```sh
 >>> from proxy_list.get_proxy import GetProxy
 >>> pl = GetProxy()